shrikeoos/weathered_front/README.md

   - components: contains all the react component
   - pages: contains the pages called by react-router
   - redux: contains the redux store, the reducers, the action creators and the action types
-  - services: contains the functions called by the action creators
+  - services: contains functions interacting with outside
   - utils: contains helper function
   - App.jsx: root component
   - index.js: react entry point